typelevel/typelevel.github.com/posts/2018-05-09-designing-a-tagless-final-app.md

 Here we have a fake `PostgreSQL` interpreter for the `ItemRepository` algebra, but just pretend that is a real implementation.

 One of the most popular DB libraries in the Typelevel ecosystem is [Doobie](http://tpolecat.github.io/doobie/), defined as `A principled JDBC layer for Scala`.
-And it comes with one super powerful feature: it support `Streaming` results, thanks to [fs2](https://functional-streams-for-scala.github.io/fs2/).
+And it comes with one super powerful feature: it supports `Streaming` results, since it's built on top of [fs2](https://functional-streams-for-scala.github.io/fs2/).

 Now it could be very common to have a huge amount of `Item`s in our DB that a `List` will not fit into memory and / or it will be a very expensive operation.
 So we might want to stream the results of `findAll` instead of have them all in memory on a `List`, making `Doobie` a great candidate for the job.
 But wait...
 We have a problem now.
 Our `ItemRepository` algebra has fixed the definition of `findAll` as `F[List[Item]]` so we won't be able to create an interpreter that returns a streaming result instead.